 Acquired intangible assets are recognised initially at cost.
-After initial recognition, intangible assets with finite useful lives are carried at cost less accumulated amortisation and any impairment losses.
+After initial recognition, intangible assets with finite useful lives are carried at cost less accumulated amortisation and accumulated impairment losses, if any.
 Amortisation for intangible assets with finite useful lives is provided on straight-line basis over their estimated useful lives as follows: